Data is the most valuable asset a company has. Your clients demand the best possible security, and your business depends on it.

 Officials from the Department of Defense and the CMMC Accreditation Body have said FedRAMP compliance will likely count toward CMMC Level 3 certification.
 But, this has not been formalized yet.

 As of February 11, 2021, the key point is that FedRAMP allows for action plans and milestones.
 CMMC does not allow for such plans of action and milestones.

-This means that businesses can be audited or certified as FedRAMP compliant if they have a plan to address any discovered issues.
+This means that businesses can be audited or certified as FedRAMP compliant if they have the plan to address any discovered issues.
 CMMC can only be answered with a yes or a no.

-But, it's important to improve your cybersecurity continuously.
+But, it’s important to improve your cybersecurity.
 Therefore, all companies should get as many certifications as possible to stand out in the market.

 How to Seek FedRAMP Authorization

-Every year, the JAB chooses 12 cloud products to work with for a JAB Authority to Operate.
+Every year, the JAB chooses 12 cloud products to work with as a JAB Authority to Operate.
 In addition, the JAB is in charge of continual monitoring of all JAB Authorized cloud solutions.